 Good days ahead for cannabis companies

-US cannabis companies could soar after federal legalization.
+U.S. cannabis companies could soar after federal legalization.
 Until then, marijuana legalization in more states will help the companies expand.
-Cresco Labs, Green Thumb Industries, and Curaleaf (OTCMKTS:CURLF) have already seen dazzling revenue growth in the first quarter.
+Cresco Labs, Green Thumb Industries, and Curaleaf have already seen dazzling revenue growth in the first quarter.
 Cannabis sales seem to be rising amid the pandemic.
 There were record-breaking sales in June from the new legal market in Illinois.
-I think that most US marijuana companies are a good investment due to their growth potential.
+Most U.S. marijuana companies are a good investment due to their growth potential.

 Canadian cannabis companies have been slowly recovering this year.
 Aurora Cannabis has been taking steps to cut down costs and hit profitability.
-Canopy Growth (NYSE:CGC), Aphria (NYSE:APHA), OrganiGram (NASDAQ:OGI), and Cronos (NASDAQ:CRON) are in a better position financially to take expansion steps when more states legalize marijuana.
+Canopy Growth, Aphria, OrganiGram, and Cronos are in a better position financially to take expansion steps when more states legalize marijuana.